siobyrne/young-dressage-horse-program-analysis/README.md

 #### Overall Score and FEI Achievement
 Does a higher overall score make it more likely that a horse makes it to FEI?
 To answer this question, I separated FEI horses (*n*=376) into two categories, those that had an overall score of 7.5 or above, and those that scored below that threshold.
 As with the analysis on placings, if a horse competed at the championships more than once, I considered them to be in the 7.5 and above group as long as one of their scores met that criteria.

 The data did show a correlation between overall score and a horse making it to the FEI levels.
-55.3% of horses (208/376) that made it to FEI achieved an overall score of 7.5 or above, compared to 44.7% (168/376) that scored below 7.5 (Figure 8).
+55.3% of horses (208/376) that made it to FEI achieved an overall score of 7.5 or above, compared to 44.7% (168/376) that scored below 7.5 (Figure 9).

 ![FEI Achievement by Overall Score](images/fei-by-overall-score.png)

-*Figure 8: FEI Horses Scoring 7.5 or Above vs Below 7.5*
+*Figure 9: FEI Horses Scoring 7.5 or Above vs Below 7.5*

 When we look at this by level, interestingly, the numbers are fairly close for most levels.The equal to or over/under split is 43.2% (43/93) and 53.8% (50/93) for Prix St. Georges, 47.6% (40/84) and 52.4% (44/84) for I-1.
 FEI Junior/I-A/I-B have too few data points for useful analysis (2 or fewer horses at each level).
-However, at I-2 and Grand Prix a clear majority of horses, 63.6% (28/44) that made it to I-2 and 66.9% (91/137) that made it to Grand Prix had an overall score of 7.5 or above (Figure 9).
+However, at I-2 and Grand Prix a clear majority of horses, 63.6% (28/44) that made it to I-2 and 66.9% (91/137) that made it to Grand Prix had an overall score of 7.5 or above (Figure 10).

 ![FEI Achievement by Overall Score Level Breakdown](images/fei-by-overall-score-level-breakdown.png)

-*Figure 9: FEI Horses Scoring 7.5 or Above vs Below 7.5 by Level*
+*Figure 10: FEI Horses Scoring 7.5 or Above vs Below 7.5 by Level*

 #### International Team Horses
 As one aim of these championships is to help identify horses that may be potential international team horses, I wanted to see how many horses from this time period (*N*=555) went on to represent the USA (or any other country) on a team in a major championship.
 I defined this as being named a member of a Pan American Games, World Equestrian Games, or Olympic Games team.

 Four horses from this time period, 0.7% (4/555) of the sample, went on to make international teams.
 These horses were Grandioso (Pan American Games, for the United States), Lucky Strike (named to Pan American Games team for the United States, but did not compete due to injury during transport), Selten HW (Olympic Games, for Denmark), and Sanceo (Pan American and Olympic Games, for the United States).

 While this is clearly a very small number, I would argue that it is still impressive.
+The number of horses that make a team will be small no matter what—a team consists of only three or four horses, depending on the competition, and these competitions occur only every four years.
+While a horse needs to be of a certain quality to be a contender, there is also an element of luck—a poorly timed injury to horse or rider, or other extenuating circumstances, can knock a great horse out of contention.

 | Horse        | Sire        | Damsire         | Country Bred   | Breeder                   | Studbook   | Team Made                            |
 |:-------------|:------------|:----------------|:---------------|:--------------------------|:-----------|:-------------------------------------|